 The standard diagnostic tool in cardiology is the ECG (electrocardiogram), which records the electrical activity in your heart.
-If your ECG doesn't reveal what's causing your symptoms, the team of board-certified cardiologists at Peak Heart & Vascular in Laveen, Surprise, Avondale, Flagstaff, and Phoenix, Arizona, might need you to undergo stress testing, which uses the ECG to record your heart's activity when you're exercising.
+If your ECG doesn't reveal what's causing your symptoms, the team of board-certified cardiologists at Peak Heart & Vascular in Laveen, Sun City West, and Surprise, Arizona, might need you to undergo stress testing, which uses the ECG to record your heart's activity when you're exercising.
 Find out more about stress testing and how it can help with your diagnosis by calling Peak Heart & Vascular today.
 You can also schedule a consultation online.

 The Peak Heart & Vascular team uses stress testing to assess blood flow through your heart.
 The procedure involves exercising while an electrocardiogram (ECG) records your heart's electrical activity.